-3.3.4 Summary and Conclusions
+3.3.6 Summary and Conclusions

-Table No. 3-3 displays the results of the sanitary surveys completed for the planning area.
+Table No. 3-4 includes the results and classifications of the sanitary surveys completed for the planning area.
 Map No. 1 in Appendix G "OLDS Malfunction Exhibit" displays the locations where the sanitary surveys were completed and the corresponding malfunction category.
-The Tier 2 survey indicated a 5.7% confirmed malfunction rate based on field observations.
+The Tier 2 survey indicated a 4% confirmed malfunction rate based on field observations.

-It is recommended that an On-lot Sewage Management Program be implemented by each municipality to assist homeowners in developing a regular maintenance schedule to help maintain the functionality of the existing OLDS.
+None of the three municipalities currently have an On-Lot Management Program.
+There is no standard maintenance or regulation.
+As a result, it is recommended that an On-lot Sewage Management Program be implemented by each municipality to assist homeowners in developing a regular maintenance schedule to help maintain the functionality of the existing OLDS.
 The implementation of a Sewage Management Program for each Municipality and construction of public sanitary sewer to areas of the Study Area currently served by OLDS is further discussed and evaluated in Chapter 5.